alfredlam42/Intro-To-Javascript/README.md

 <b>Think of an ajax reqest like an amazon order. </b>

 If your computer receives something in a format it is not expecting, it gets mad (ex: expecting HTML and gets back JSON).
 What am I supposed to do with spatulas?
-I ordered a whisk
+I ordered a whisk.

 If you send something to the database, like in a post request, and it's not in the format your backend is expecting, you'll get an error or failure. (ex: sending a single variable, but the backend expects full form of data).
 How am I supposed to understand this clingon character set?
 I speak English.